HL7NZ/nhi/input/pagecontent/usecases.md

-### Use Cases

 #### Scenario 1: New Patient presents for healthcare

-A new patient presents for healthcare eg casual patient books an appointment with GP, a new patient seeks to enrol at a GP, a patient presents at an Accident and Emergency department or afterhours clinic, a referral is received for a patient from a health provider.
+A new patient presents for healthcare e.g. a casual patient books an appointment with GP, a new patient seeks to enrol at a GP, a patient presents at an Accident and Emergency department or afterhours clinic, a referral is received for a patient from a health provider. <br />
 This is a new patient not yet registered in the hospital or providers system.

   * Steps involved:
      1. User searches the local system for patient.
      2. User Adds the patient to the local system.
-     3. Local system searches the NHI for the patient **(SEARCH/$Match).**
+     3. Local system searches the NHI for the patient **(($Match Patient - with onlyCertainMatches flag set to false)).**
      4. User selects a record from the search results OR patient is not found in NHI and user adds new record to NHI **(Add Patient).**
      5. User compares the local and NHI details, confirms with the patient and makes corrections where appropriate **(Update Patient).**
      6. System assigns NHI number and version to local record.